ZumiCoWorks/NE-DPM-V5/.trae/documents/NavEaze_V5_DPM_Product_Requirements.md

-# NavEaze V5 Organizer DPM MVP - Product Requirements Document
+# NavEaze DPM MVP: Phase 1 Concise PRD - Product Requirements Document

 ## 1. Product Overview

-NavEaze V5 DPM is a comprehensive web-based Digital Product Management platform designed specifically for event organizers to configure indoor navigation systems and AR experiences.
-The platform enables venue managers to create interactive floorplans, define navigation paths including critical safety routes, and manage AR campaigns for enhanced attendee experiences.

-The primary goal is to provide event organizers with a powerful yet intuitive tool to digitally map their venues, ensuring both optimal attendee navigation and critical safety compliance through emergency path configuration.
+NavEaze DPM MVP is an API-First, Safety-Guaranteed platform designed to achieve Freemium Acquisition through safety compliance and enable AR Revenue Configuration for monetization.
+This is not a full event management system - we are selling the ability to quickly configure a map for compliance and revenue.

+The platform provides organizers with AI-enhanced tools to upload floorplans, automatically suggest POI placements, configure emergency routes with compliance flags, and set up AR campaigns with geographical zones.
+The core strategic pivot focuses on Integration-Lite strategy, allowing third parties to easily consume our data via robust APIs.

+Target market includes South African venues requiring low-bandwidth optimization and compliance-focused event organizers seeking revenue opportunities through AR experiences.

 ## 2. Core Features